 Wade recommends looking for banks participating in the Small Business Association (SBA) loan program.
 They’ll offer loans to small businesses more willingly.
 “They can offer these loans with the assurance that the SBA will guarantee the loan if the small business owner defaults,” she explains.

 In addition to being more accessible, SBA-backed lenders offer benefits like lower down-payments, flexible overhead requirements and unsecured loans.
-In some cases, the lenders also offer counseling and won’t require collateral.
+In some cases, the lenders also offer counseling as part of their business banking services and won’t require collateral.
 Although the interest rate for SBA loans (9.25–11.75%) is higher than that of a traditional bank loan (3.19-6.78%), it’s still competitive.

 03. Beef up your resume